Biology

 Typically Offered: Annually

 This course studies the functional systems of the human body.
 It focuses heavily on their integrative nature and maintenance of homeostasis.
 Topics covered include cell and tissue structure, the nervous, skeletomuscular, endocrine systems.
 Permission for enrollment is controlled by the Health Professions Advisor.
 This course is reserved for students planning to attend physician's assistant, nursing, physical therapy or other allied health programs after graduation.
-It may not be used as credit toward the biology major.
+Biology Major distribution area: Organismal Biology.

 Prerequisite: BIOL 161 or BIOL 162 and permission of the Health Professions Advisors.